Fluctuations in Single-Shot $\epsilon$-Deterministic Work Extraction: The Main Theorem

-We now state our main result on the ratio between the probability of extracting work $w$ in an $\epsilon$-deterministic forward process and the probability of putting work $w$ back into the system in a $\delta$-deterministic backward process.
+We now state the main result, a fluctuation theorem relating the ratio between the probability of extracting work $W$ in an $\epsilon$-deterministic forward process and the probability of putting work $W$ back into the system in a reversed process.